JoshJarabek7/guardian/README.md

 - Set default settings on startup and tweak them for specific endpoints (COMPLETED)
 - Adapters for use with different ClamAV versions (IN-PROGRESS)
 - Option for compilation of ClamAV C library to bundle installation with pip package (IN-PROGRESS)
+- C-Bindings for libclamav (IN-PROGRESS - need to investigate FOSS licensing for it)
 - Deploy to PyPI (IN-PROGRESS)

 ## Sanitizer (STATUS: NOT STARTED)